G3Dx5/faceDetect/README.md

 python3 facedetectfromVid.py -f myvideo.avi -i 2

 -f for video file
 -i for interval.
 If set to 1, an image will be taken then 1 second will elapse.
-From testing 1 second is the ideal time lapse to prevent uncessary shots being taken.
+From testing 1 second is the ideal time lapse to prevent uncessary shots being taken whilst still getting sufficient data.

 ## Licence: